aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-infra/README.md

 3. SSM parameters are used to store information about the VPC and its related components in each deployment account (DEV/PREPROD/PROD)

 **NOTE** This is an optional stack for the scenario that the account does not have an existing VPC configured.
-If you want to use an existing VPC you will need to comment out `networking_stack` (line 49) and comment out the `vpc` and `subnets` arguments of the `sagemaker_studio_stack` (line 56 and 57) in the `CoreStage` of [pipeline_stack.py](mlops_infra/pipeline_stack.py).
-Uncomment the commented block (around lines 89-94) from [sagemaker_studio_stack](mlops_infra/sagemaker_studio_stack.py).
-The uncommented code would load the networking information from the config file for each stage in the pipeline (**DEV/PREPROD/PROD**).
-In [mlops_infra/config/dev/](mlops_infra/config/dev/), there is an example [constants.py](mlops_infra/config/dev/constants.py) for how the vpc and subnets information should be provided.
-You can use this constant file to add any additional resources such as an exisiting security group that you want to use or an IAM role.
-Note that this is specific to each account so you would need to provide this information for every account you want to deploy this solution to it; networking information for each **DEV**, **PREPROD** and **PROD** account.
+If you want to use an existing VPC please refer to section [Customization](#Customization).

 You must ensure that the existing VPC contains most of the components that are created in this stack.